CVasquezroque/LSP-Peru-Diccionary/docs/Deploy_TextSearch.md

 The `uploadS3boto3.py` script reads the CSV file, locates the video files, and then proceeds to upload each video to its designated S3 bucket.
 The script employs the Boto3 library's functionality to handle the uploading process securely and efficiently.

-For a comprehensive guide on how to execute the `uploadS3boto3.py` script, upload videos to the designated S3 buckets, and ensure all necessary prerequisites are met, please refer to the documentation provided in the <a href="https://github.com/gissemari/uploadDynamoS3">`UploadDynamo Repository`</a>.
+For a comprehensive guide on how to execute the `uploadS3boto3.py` script, upload videos to the designated S3 buckets, and ensure all necessary prerequisites are met, please refer to the documentation provided in the <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`UploadDynamo Repository`</a>.

 ## Creating DynamoDB Table and Population:
-To streamline this process, a Python script named <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/createItemsDynamo.py">`createItemsDynamo.py`</a> is provided.
+To streamline this process, a Python script named <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/createItemsDynamo.py" target="_blank">`createItemsDynamo.py`</a> is provided.
 This script utilizes the Boto3 library, which enables interactions with AWS services from within Python code.
 The purpose of this script is to create an efficient batch upload mechanism for adding video-related data to the DynamoDB table.

 The script reads essential video details from a CSV file, such as `lemmaPUCP305-reviewed.csv`.
 These details include the sign's gloss, lemma, associated URLs for isolated and sentence videos stored in S3 buckets, corresponding text descriptions, and other metadata.
 Using the boto3 library, the script constructs and submits batch write requests to the DynamoDB table for efficient data insertion.

-For comprehensive guidance on executing the <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/createItemsDynamo.py">`createItemsDynamo.py`</a> script, uploading video-related data to the DynamoDB table, ensuring prerequisites are met, and integrating these details into your platform's functionality, please refer to the documentation available in <a href="https://github.com/gissemari/uploadDynamoS3">`uploadDynamo Repository`</a>.
+For comprehensive guidance on executing the <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/createItemsDynamo.py" target="_blank">`createItemsDynamo.py`</a> script, uploading video-related data to the DynamoDB table, ensuring prerequisites are met, and integrating these details into your platform's functionality, please refer to the documentation available in <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`uploadDynamo Repository`</a>.

 <!--
 # Data Processing and Upload Workflow